EqualityAI/Checklist/README.md

     3. [External model validation](#external-model-validation)
     4. [Transparency](#transparency)

-[Equality AI](https://equality-ai.com/) is a public benefit corporation dedicated to improving AI standards for Healthcare with solutions to support Responsible AI development in the machine learning community.
-To do this, we welcome all academics and developers to join our open source community!

-We are dedicated to making progress in the development of Responsible AI standards by providing trustworthy services and a collection of open source resources and tools for the ML Healthcare community, starting with our Responsible AI Checklist.

 ## What is Responsible AI?
 Responsible AI is a governance framework that guides how organizations address challenges around AI from an ethical and legal perspective.